ZHONGDECustomizing | Manufacturing

 The so-called mold forming is the process of filling the rubber compound into the cavity of a metal mold and vulcanizing it into a silicone product.
 However, due to the residual air and vulcanization gas in the cavity, the structure of the mold must be able to eliminate the residual gas through the pressure formed by the flow of rubber.
 The rubber must flow and contact the mold that has been heated to the curing temperature.
 Therefore, the rubber must maintain proper fluidity.
 The side of the cavity should not hinder the flow of the rubber material, and the product after vulcanization should have good mold release.

 In the compression molding process, the structure of the mold and the fluidity of the rubber material are the top priorities in the molding process.
 Compression molding must first consider the function of the product.
-Molding methods for silicone products include compression molding, injection molding, and injection molding.
-This article focuses on the compression molding of the widely used combined molds, and explains the quality problems and solutions of the compression molding process.
+Molding methods for silicone products include rubber injection molding and rubber compression molding.
+This article focuses on the compression molding of the widely used combined molds and explains the quality problems and solutions of the compression molding process.

 The so-called surface state is the processing state of the mold surface, and the poor surface state is mostly caused by the scorching of the rubber compound.
 The scorch of the rubber compound is also affected by the change of parking conditions and time.
 It is often caused when the rubber compound flows in a high-temperature mold.
 At this time, the surface roughness in a wrinkled state can be seen.
 In addition, different smooth circular bright spots are also produced on the surface of the product.
 It can be considered that this is due to the release agent, which often occurs in the use of compounding agents that generate more gas and highly filled rubber compounds.
 The release agent should be evenly coated, and the molded product after vulcanization should be quickly released from the mold.